nap015/nap015/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on projects (school, research, etc) mostly on Python, SQL and R. Also some front-end.
+- 🌱 I’m currently learning more about git practices, advanced SQL and NoSQL DBs.

+- 📫 How to reach me: [email](mailto:skdud712@gmail.com)
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I'm desperately waiting for Pokemon's 4th gen remake to come out[(!!)](https://www.dexerto.com/pokemon/pokemon-diamond-and-pearl-remake-release-date-1494994/)

 <!--
 **nap015/nap015** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.